adityapakki/adityapakki.github.io/_pages/about.md

 <div class="pretty-links">

 <p>
-Hi, My name is Aditya and I'm currently a summer intern at Los Alamos National Laboratory, New Mexico in the Data Science at Scale summer school.
+Hi there, My name is Aditya and I'm currently a summer intern at Los Alamos National Laboratory, New Mexico in the Data Science at Scale summer school.
-I'll be starting my Ph.D. in Computer Science at the University of Minnesota, Twin Cities from Fall 2017.
+I'll be starting my Ph.D. studies in Computer Science at the University of Minnesota, Twin Cities from Fall 2017.
 </p>

 <p>